Jeon Jun-woo

 Jeon Jun-woo (born February 25, 1986) is a South Korean professional baseball player for the Lotte Giants of the Korea Baseball Organization.
-He represented the Korea national baseball team at the 2013 World Baseball Classic.
+He represented the South Korea national baseball team at the 2013 World Baseball Classic.

 He qualified for FA after the 2019 season.
 Jeon signed a four-year, 3.4 billion won FA contract with the Lotte Giants.